Darién Province: Geography

 Darién Province covers an area of 11896 km2, comparable to the island of Jamaica.
+It is the largest province by area, but also the smallest in population.
 In the centre is an undulating plain, fed by the rivers Chucunaque and Tuira and framed by steep areas of the highlands of San Blas, Bagre, Pirre, and the Saltos.
 Among the highest mountains in the province are Tacarcuna at 2280 m, Piña at 1581 m, Pirre at 1569 m, Nique at 1550 m, Chucantí at 1430 m, Tanela at 1415 m and Upper Quia at 1361 m.

 Eight percent of the province's land is suitable for intensive cultivation, 60 percent is suitable for pasture, permanent crops and forestry production and 25 percent is protected forest reserves.
 The dominant natural vegetation is forests which, according to the topographic elevation and rainfall patterns, are classified as tropical moist, subtropical moist and cloud forest.

 Climate

 Rainfall reaches 1700 to 2000 mm near the inlet of Garachiné, with a marked dry period between January and April (a tropical savanna climate, Aw on the Köppen climate classification).
 However, in the foothills and valleys of the province's interior precipitation can exceed 8000 mm per year with virtually no dry season (a tropical rainforest climate, Köppen Af); this ranks the area among the rainiest regions on earth.
 The temperature varies, by altitude, between 17 and 35 C. The soil types and their suitability for use are primarily associated with topographic variations and geological-material generators.